CPS Virtual Learning Student Code of Conduct

 Classroom Environment During Virtual Learning

-When attending virtual class meetings, activities, and / or discussions, students should participate as if they were attending class in a face-to-face traditional classroom.
+When attending virtual class meetings, activities, and / or discussions, students should participate with their camera on as if they were attending class in a face-to-face traditional classroom.
 Only the student enrolled in an assigned teacher’s virtual classroom should be visible and able to participate.
 Students attending virtual classes while at home should avoid having siblings, pets, parents, etc. in view of the class to avoid disruptions and interruptions to the learning environment.
 Students should, as much as possible, ensure that they are in a quiet setting, free of unnecessary household noises, such as background conversations, televisions, cell phone noises, and radios.
 While in the virtual classroom, students should adhere to the dress code policy while in view of the class.
 In addition, students should be aware of their background views while participating in a virtual setting.
 Images displayed that would be in violation of the Student Code of Conduct are subject to disciplinary action.

 Interactions with CPS Faculty, Staff, and Students in Virtual Learning

 While in virtual classrooms, students should address all CPS faculty and staff members with the courtesy expected by education professionals.
 Students should communicate with all CPS faculty, staff, and students in a polite and courteous manner to support a positive learning environment and be of an educational nature.
-Students must use the CPS email account and other CPS sanctioned communication methods.
+Students must use the CPS email account and other CPS-sanctioned communication methods.
 CPS Google Workspace profile pictures should be an appropriate headshot of the student only.
 CPS reserves the right to determine if a profile picture is inappropriate.

 In addition, students should only participate in activities / meetings for courses in which they are enrolled.
 Students are not to share course links or facilitate the involvement of students who are not enrolled in the course.
 Links to courses should only be generated by the teacher.
 Content shared virtually should be used for educational purposes only.
 Capturing content, screenshots, pictures, audio, and / or video, is only permitted with the written consent of the teacher and in accordance with the Student Acceptable Use Policy (AUP).